 All that dating experience produces a radar-like sense in people that goes off when desperation is in the air.

 This plagues amateurs and hurts their network marketing success because it stops them cold in their tracks.

 Sometimes people think when they’re making big money it will be an easier or different conversation with prospects than when they’re just starting out.

 The conversation may be a little different, but only because your skills will be better.

 We already established that you can’t really lead with big money because it’s weird and will turn many people off.
 This is true even if it’s you that makes that big money.

-It seems counter-intuitive, but if you want to recruit more reps they need to see that you really don’t care what they decide (even if you care tremendously).
+It seems counter-intuitive, but if you want to recruit more reps, they need to see and feel that you really don’t care what they decide (even if you care tremendously).

 If you plan to build an empire in network marketing you must strategize with the seriousness of going to war.

 Or are you planning to dominate your industry and company?